DePaul will play four different dates throughout April

 Volleyball's Team Mom Will Be Honored at Sunday's Season Finale

-Nadia Edwards, a Frankfort, Ill. native, is in her third season as the DePaul head volleyball coach.
+Nadia Edwards, a Frankfort, Ill. native, is in her fourth season as the DePaul head volleyball coach.
 She became the fifth head coach in program history after joining the Blue Demon staff in February of 2010.
 Edwards boasts a high level of experience as a student-athlete at Penn State before a professional playing career overseas along with assistant coaching experience at Ohio State and Ohio University.

 "Nadia and I have been together for over five years and, though it is hard to see her leave, I'm excited and very happy for this new chapter in her life," said Ohio State head coach Geoff Carlston.
 "I have no doubt she is going to do great things at DePaul.
 They are getting a high quality coach and a tremendous person."